-I’ve been there and have failed multiple times.
-That was until I figured out a few ways to make tofu taste so good.
-Even the meat lovers among my family and friends (whose favorites are recipes like sesame chicken stir-fry and chicken mince stir-fry) love this recipe!
+Even the meat lovers among my family and friends (whose favorites are recipes like sesame chicken stir-fry and chicken mince stir-fry) love this sweet and spicy tofu.

 Not a tofu person?

-Honey-glazed tofu can be paired with rice and stir-fried vegetables for a sumptuous plant-based tofu dinner.
+Honey glazed tofu can be paired with rice and stir-fried vegetables for a sumptuous plant-based tofu dinner.
 A simple cozy dinner that wouldn’t take you more than 30 minutes of active cooking time.

 Why you’ll love this easy honey glazed tofu